fletchjp/MERG-Arduino-Software/TestPrograms/README.md

 ## Test_I2C_EEPROM

 Test program for the AT24C256 I2C EEPROM devices.

 This is adapted from something I found online which did not work.

 The read and write routines were not correct.

+## Test_I2C_EEPROM_DUE

+Version configured to use Wire1 on a DUE.

 ## Test_I2C_AT24C256_EEPROM

 This uses an AT24C256 library which hides the details of read and write.

+There is no option to configure for Wire1.